8701-wumei/HISS/README.md

 ```

 ## Important Notes

-Do not pass `--weighted False` on the command line.

-In the current argument parser, `--weighted` is parsed with `type=bool`, so passing the string `"False"` may still be interpreted unexpectedly.
-Omit `--weighted` to keep the default unweighted pairwise ranking loss.

 For HISS, MC-CVaR, Random Selection, and OHTM, we use 20 training epochs because only a subset of candidates is used for each update.
 For ERM, GroupDRO, TDRO, and Focal Loss, we use 10 training epochs.